Kinubi/Zephyr-Engine/docs/THREADED_RENDERING_DESIGN.md

 This document outlines the design and implementation status of parallelized rendering operations in ZulkanZengine.
 The engine uses a **hybrid threading architecture**: a main thread for game logic, a dedicated render thread for all Vulkan operations, and an optional worker pool spawned by the render thread for parallel tasks.

-**Current Status:** Phases 1-2 (ECS Extraction and Cache Building) are fully implemented in a single-threaded main loop with worker pool support.
-Phase 1.5 (render thread separation) is planned next, followed by Phase 3 (parallel command recording).
+**Current Status:** Phases 1 and 2.0 are fully implemented.
+Phase 1 (worker pool parallelization) achieved 2.7x speedup for extraction and 1.7x for cache building.
+Phase 2.0 (render thread infrastructure) is complete with double-buffered snapshots, atomic synchronization, and optional Engine integration.
+Next: Phase 2.1 (snapshot-based rendering).

 **Final Architecture Decision:**
 - **Main Thread:** Game logic, physics, input processing (unlocked FPS)
-- **Render Thread:** All Vulkan operations, spawns workers (unlocked FPS)
+- **Render Thread:** All Vulkan operations, spawns workers (unlocked FPS) ✅ INFRASTRUCTURE COMPLETE
 - **Worker Pool:** Spawned by render thread for parallel extraction, cache building, and command recording
-- **Synchronization:** Semaphores and double-buffered game state
+- **Synchronization:** Semaphores and double-buffered game state ✅ IMPLEMENTED

 ### Achievements ✅